Inflectra/spira-documentation/docs/SpiraTeam-Quick-Start-Guide/index.md

 ![](img/Running_Tests_and_Logging_Incidents_63.png)

-Now that we have logged the test failure and the new incident/defect, click on a hexagon on the main navigation bar on the left of "Sample Empty Product" option.
+Now that we have logged the test failure and the new incident/defect, click on a hexagon on the main navigation bar on the left of "Sample Empty Product 2" option.
 ![](img/Running_Tests_and_Logging_Incidents_64.png)

 You'll be taken to the product homepage with the requirements and test case metrics now visible in individual widgets (like the Test Execution Status widget shown below):